Gayle M. Volk, USDA-ARS National Laboratory for Genetic Resources Preservation, 1111 S. Mason St., Fort Collins, Colorado 80521. Gayle.Volk@usda.gov

 - Associated information

-The citrus cryopreservation and micrografting procedures are available to download here.
+The citrus micrografting procedure is available to download here.

 This chapter demonstrates the process of micrografting as a method to recover citrus shoot tips after cryopreservation.
 Micrografting is a process whereby shoot tips are attached to seedling rootstocks and then grow into healthy plants.
 Micrografting is used to recover citrus shoot tips because they failed to grow when they were placed directly on medium, likely because the medium was not optimized for their growth requirements.